vetal-e/documentation/_build/markdown/markdown/api/http-methods.md

 ID (new resource URI), etc.

 On successful creation, HTTP response code 201 is returned.

 #### NOTE
+POST is not a safe operation.
+Making two identical POST requests will most likely result in two resources containing the same information but with different identifiers.

+#### NOTE
 It is possible to create both primary and related API resources via a single API request.
 For details, see the